 2. Enter the password corresponding to the username.

-3. Enter expAcs hn=value un=value pwd=value prt=value proto=value seckey=value ndg=value fn=value,
+3. Enter expAcs hn=value un=value pwd=value prt=value proto=value seckey=value ndg=value fn=value, where

 hn is the ACS server name or IP address.